storybookjs/marko/docs/configure/user-interface.md

 ### Storybook addons

 A key strength of Storybook is its extensibility.
-Storybook aims to be your tool of choice for developing components in the browser no matter what choice of UI framework your team has made.
-Another way that Storybook can fit your team’s development workflow is through addons that allow you to build better and more robust components.
+Use addons to extend and customize Storybook to fit your team’s development workflow.

-Addons have been a part of Storybook since the very beginning and are so integral to the way Storybook works that many of the features described in this documentation are implemented as addons!
+Addons are  integral to the way Storybook works.
+Many of Storybook's core features are implemented as addons!
 These addons are installed out of the box with [essentials](../essentials).

 #### Addon features